 It has forgettable characters, incompetent Predators (although the aliens are quite vicious) and quite bad dialogue.

 Lance Hendriksen's character is the standout.

-It has some nice ideas and iconic shots - the Predators on the pyramids, sacrificial chamber, the chained up queen, the final fight.
+It has some nice ideas and iconic shots - the Predators on the pyramids, the sacrificial chamber, the chained-up queen, and the final fight.

 6. Alien: Covenant

 People seem to be very divided in this movie.
 I personally hated it.
 It messes with the established lore of the Alien franchise (digestion period, the chestburster is different, who created them).